Peer-Reviewed Articles & Book Chapters

 “‘The Minstrelsy of Heaven’: Representation and the Politics of Lyric in Paradise Lost,” Milton Studies 57 (2016), 63-92.
-Recipient of the Milton Society of America Albert C. Labriola Award.
+Milton Society of America Albert C. Labriola Award.

 “‘Being Unseminared’: Pleasure, Instruction, and Playing the Queen in Anthony and Cleopatra,” Shakespeare and Consciousness, eds.
 Paul Budra and Clifford Werier (New York: Palgrave Macmillan, 2016), 165-89.